ilovepixelart/ts-patch-mongoose/README.md

   patchHistoryDisabled: true,

   // Create event constants provide them to plugin and use them to subscribe to events
-  eventCreated: USER_CREATED_EVENT,
+  eventCreated: USER_CREATED,
-  eventUpdated: USER_UPDATED_EVENT,
+  eventUpdated: USER_UPDATED,
-  eventDeleted: USER_DELETED_EVENT,
+  eventDeleted: USER_DELETED,

   // You can omit some properties in case you don't want to save them to patch history
   omit: ['__v', 'createdAt', 'updatedAt']